 Let’s differentiate between both finishes of granite based on a different basis:

-Honed granite doesn’t necessarily go through any specific processing, as the granite slabs get the honed finish when the processing stops before the surface starts turning to shine, leaving it with a matte and stained surface.
+Honed finish Granite doesn’t necessarily go through any specific processing, as the granite slabs get the honed finish when the processing stops before the surface starts turning to shine, leaving it with a matte and stained surface.
 It is just an unpolished surface, which we call a honed-finish granite stone.

 Polished granite undergoes a process to get the polished look, which includes running the slabs through diamond polishing tabs in a series inside the polishing machine.
 It helps make the surface glossy and shiny; the more polishing, the more it will look reflective.